clayrisser/dotstow/README.md

 ### Environments

 Environments is how dotstow lets you have multiple configurations for a single package.
-This is extremely useful if you have multiple operating systems that require slighty different configurations, but you still want to keep all your dotfiles togather.
+This is extremely useful if you have multiple operating systems that require slighty different configurations while still keeping all your dotfiles togather.
+For example, maybe your `zsh` would be configured differently on `osx` than on `linux`.

 Dotstow tries to guess your environment.
 You can always force an environment by using the `--environment` flag, for example `--environment=ubuntu`.

 Dotstow first tries to guess the environment by looking for a package in the folder with the name or your hostname.
 I name my computers after famous dragons, so if my hostname was `drogon` it would look in `~/.dotfiles/drogon` for